 Depending on the condition affecting the functionality of the lungs and respiratory system, when left untreated, different conditions can cause scarring in the airways that block the ability for air to pass through, develop into sepsis which can spread through the body or it can aggravate an existing condition, making it more severe.
 It is important to seek medical care as early as possible if you suspect that you could have a potential lung condition in order to get a proper diagnosis and put on the correct treatment plan if needed.

 There are many reasons to visit a lung specialist.
 If you are unsure if you need to see a lung specialist, you can first check in with your primary care physician for them to provide you with a physical exam and make an early diagnosis.
 You can also seek the care of a lung specialist yourself, without the referral of your doctor.
 If you are suffering from prolonged coughing lasting more than 3 months, continued trouble breathing, shortness of breath, pain in the chest, dizziness, wheezing and other symptoms that impact your ability to breathe or catch your breath, it is a good idea to get examined by a lung specialist.

 Chronic or recurring symptoms are often a sign that there is something more serious going on and a lung specialist is highly trained and skilled in finding the root cause of any issues affecting the functionality of the lungs and respiratory system.
-In Aventura FL, Dr. Luis Mesa is a board-certified doctor and pulmonary specialist with many years of experience treating patients with pulmonary conditions and diseases.
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+In Hallandale Beach, FL, Dr. Luis J. Mesa is a board-certified doctor and pulmonary specialist with many years of experience treating patients with pulmonary conditions and diseases.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.